finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             try
             {
-                // [EARLY ACCESS] UpsertPortfolioGroupAccessMetadata: Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
+                // UpsertPortfolioGroupAccessMetadata: Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.
                 ResourceListOfAccessMetadataValueOf result = apiInstance.UpsertPortfolioGroupAccessMetadata(scope, code, metadataKey, upsertPortfolioGroupAccessMetadataRequest, effectiveAt, effectiveUntil);
                 Debug.WriteLine(result);
             }